Gradient Coding from Cyclic MDS Codes and Expander Graphs: Framework

-This section provides a unified framework which accommodates straggler mitigation in both the exact and approximate gradient computations which follow.
-The uninformed reader is referred to~\cite{shalev2014understanding} for an introduction to machine learning, and in particular, to \textit{stochastic gradient descent}~\cite[Sec.~14]{shalev2014understanding}.
-In order to distribute the execution of gradient descent from a master node~$M$ to~$n$ worker nodes~$\{W_j\}_{j=1}^n$ (Algorithm~\ref{algorithm:distributedSGD}), the training set~$S$ is partitioned by~$M$ to~$n$ disjoint subsets~$\{ S_i \}_{i=1}^n$ of size\footnote{For simplicity, assume that~$m\vert n$.
+In order to distribute the execution of gradient descent from a master node~$M$ to~$n$ worker nodes~$\{W_j\}_{j=1}^n$ (Algorithm~\ref{algorithm:distributedSGD}), the training set~$\cS$ is partitioned to~$n$ disjoint subsets~$\{ \cS_i \}_{i=1}^n$ of size\footnote{For simplicity, assume that~$m\vert n$.
 The given scheme could be easily adapted to the case~$m\nmid n$.
-Further, the assumption that the number of partitions equals to the number of nodes is a mere convenience, and all subsequent schemes can be adapted to the case where the number of partitions is at most the number of nodes.} $\frac{m}{n}$ each, that are distributed among~$\{ W_j \}_{i=1}^n$, and every node computes the partial gradients~$\nabla L_{S_i}(\boldw)$ of the empirical risks of the~$S_i$-s which it obtained.
-In iteration~$t\in[T]$, every node evaluates its gradients in the current model~$\boldw^{(t)}$, and sends to~$M$ some linear combination of them.
-After obtaining responses from at least~$s_t$ workers, where~$s_t$ is the number of responses that~$M$ should wait for in iteration~$t$, $M$~aggregates them to form the gradient~$\nabla L_S(\boldw^{(t)})$ of the overall empirical risk at~$\boldw^{(t)}$.
-In the exact setting the value of~$s_t$ will be fixed for every~$t$, whereas in the approximate setting this value is at the discretion of the master, in correspondence with the required approximation error.
+Further, the assumption that the number of partitions equals to the number of nodes is a mere convenience, and all subsequent schemes can be adapted to the case where the number of partitions is at most the number of nodes.} $\frac{m}{n}$ each.
+These subsets are distributed among~$\{ W_j \}_{i=1}^n$, at most~$d$ subsets at each worker for some parameter~$d$.
+Then, every node computes the partial gradients~$\nabla L_{\cS_i}(\boldw)$ on the~$\cS_i$'s which it obtained, where $L_{\cS_i}(\boldw)\triangleq\frac{n}{m}\sum_{\bolds\in \cS_i}\ell(\boldw,\bolds)$.
+The algorithm operates in iterations, where in iteration~$r\in[t]$ every node evaluates its gradients in the current model~$\boldw^{(t)}$, and sends to~$M$ some linear combination of them.
+After obtaining responses from at least~$n-s_r$ workers, where~$s_r$ is the number of stragglers in iteration~$r$, $M$~aggregates them to form the gradient~$\nabla L_\cS(\boldw^{(t)})$ of the overall empirical risk at~$\boldw^{(t)}$.
+In the exact setting the value of~$s_r$ will be some fixed~$s$ for every~$r$, whereas in the approximate setting this value is at the discretion of the master, in correspondence with the required approximation error.